Dezmond152/Dezmond152/README.md

 <img align='right' src='https://octodex.github.com/images/nyantocat.gif' width='200'>

-I'm a JavaScript developer from Ukraine.
+I'm a JavaScript developer.
 Making silly things is fun.

 ### 🛠️ What I do

-I make different funny applications on JavaScript, HTML, CSS through them I learn new features.
+I make different apps on JavaScript and so on through them I learn new features.
-I am a beginner front-end developer, ready to take on projects of any complexity.
-I enjoy exploring new technologies and expanding my knowledge.
+Enjoying exploring new technologies and expanding my knowledge.

 ### 🌐 Languages